reduce-algebra/reduce-algebra/generic/emacs/REDUCE/README.txt

 The specfn test uses too much resource at present, probably due to recursive functions and the recursive code in the Calc package.

-The cgb, eds, geoprover, mathml, mathmlom, redlog, susy2 tests all display errors.
+The cgb, eds, mathml, mathmlom, redlog, susy2 tests all display errors.

 To do
 -----